The kernel of formal polylogarithms: Introduction

 The structure of the paper is as follows.
 In Section \ref{sec:results}, we collect some background material and state the main results.
 In Section \ref{sec: quadratic duality}, we recall the notion of quadratic duality for Lie algebras and some properties of modules with cyclic vector over such Lie algebras.
 In Section \ref{sec: sperical braids}, we construct the left ideal $J_{m} \subset U\mathfrak{p}_{m}$.
 In Section \ref{sec: polylogs}, we define the space of formal polylogs and show that their joint kernel is equal to $J_{m}$.
 In Section \ref{sec: polylogs and free}, we define Lie algebras $\mathfrak{k}_{m}$, and compute them for $m=4, 5$.

 0.2cm

 {\bf Acknowledgments.} This paper is part of the proceedings of the working group held by F.~Brown and the authors at the University of Geneva from November 2023 to June 2024.
-We are grateful to B. Enriquez and H. Furusho for very interesting discussions.
+We are grateful to B. Enriquez, H. Furusho, and N. Markarian for very interesting discussions and for comments on the draft of this paper.

 Research of A.A. was supported in part by the grants 208235, 220040, and 236683, and by the National Centre for Competence in Research (NCCR) SwissMAP of the Swiss National Science Foundation (SNSF), and by the award of the Simons Foundation to the Hamilton Mathematics Institute of the Trinity College Dublin under the program ``Targeted Grants to Institutes''.
 M.H. acknowledges the support of the SNSF grant $200020-200400$ and of the NCCR SwissMAP.
 Research of M.R. is supported by the SNSF postdoc mobility grant $P500PT\_230340$, and he thanks Prof.~Anna Beliakova for providing the office where part of this work was carried out.